SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/revision.md

 | Concurrent                                                                            | Re-identification of the whole ARIMA model.                                                                                                                                                                                                                                                                 |

 ##### **Partial concurrent adjustment**

-According to the *ESS Guidelines on Seasonal Adjustment* (2015), partial concurrent adjustment is the strategy in which the model, filters, outliers and calendar regressors are re-identified once a year and the respective parameters and factors re-estimated every time a new or revised data become available.
+According to the *ESS Guidelines on Seasonal Adjustment* (2015), partial concurrent adjustment is the strategy in which the model, filters, outliers and calendar regressors are re-identified once a year and the respective parameters and factors re-estimated every time new or revised data become available.
 JDemetra+ offers several types of partial concurrent adjustment.